 Though it took some time, because the war left the region very poor, the church was repaired between 1868 and 1872 through parishioners’ donations.
 The church restoration was complete enough by 1868 that, on April 10 of that vear, East Hanover Presbytery officially changed the name from Yellow Chapel Church to Hartwood Church.

-In 1872, the Irvin family gave the church building and one acre of land “more or less” to the trustees of Hartwood Church, the present owners; “with the earlier half-acre, the actual total of the two parcels was about 1.768 acres, the area of this nomination.”
-The Irvines also gave the church its pulpit furniture: a communion table, two chairs, and a sofa, all of which are still in use.
+In 1872, the Irvine family gave the church building and one acre of land “more or less” to the trustees of Hartwood Church, the present owners; “with the earlier half-acre, the actual total of the two parcels was about 1.768 acres, the area of this nomination.”
+The Irvines also gave the church its pulpit furniture: a communion table, two chairs, and a sofa, all of which are still in use today in the Hartwood’s Sanctuary.

 In 1915 the U.S. Congress voted $500,000 in reparations for Virginia property damaged by U.S. troops, of which $800 was paid to the trustees of Hartwood Presbyterian Church.

-In 2000, the church built the Christian Education Complex (CEC) on its property and it is used to house the church office and for many church and community functions including Hartwood Presbyterian Preschool, the church’s sponsored Scout troops, and as the local area’s voting location.
+In 2000, the church built the Christian Education Complex (CEC) on its property.
+It is used to house the church office and for many church and community functions, including Hartwood Presbyterian Preschool, the church’s sponsored Scout troops, and as the local area’s voting location.

 Hartwood Presbyterian Church is listed on the National Historic Register of Places.
 A historical marker is installed in front of the church.